Fitch says South Africa's cabinet reshuffle heightens political risk

-JOHANNESBURG (Reuters) - Fitch said on Friday South Africa's President Jacob Zuma's cabinet shake-up heightened political risk and signaled policy change, an outcome that risks the country's sovereign investment-grade credit ratings.
+JOHANNESBURG, March 31 (Reuters) - Fitch said on Friday South Africa's President Jacob Zuma's cabinet shake-up heightened political risk and signalled policy change, an outcome that risks the country's sovereign investment-grade credit ratings.

 Zuma's midnight sacking of Pravin Gordhan as finance minister shook South African markets, undermining his authority and threatening to split the African National Congress (ANC) that has governed since the end of apartheid.